nas5w/nas5w/README.md

 I like working on lots of projects in my spare time!
 There's a good chance one of them brought you to my profile here.
 If you're interested in following some of my work, consider:

+- 🎓 Subscribing to my free [How the web works](https://howthewebworks.substack.com/) newsletter
 - ➕ Following me here!
 Hooray vanity metrics!
 - 👋 Saying hi on [bluesky](https://bsky.app/profile/nick.scialli.me)
 - 📝 Checking out [my blog](https://nick.scialli.me)